3rdGen-Media/CoreTransport/README.md

    CTTarget httpTarget = {0};
    httpTarget.host =     "learnopengl.com";
    httpTarget.port =     443;
-   httpTarget.ssl.ca =   NULL;    //CTransport will look for the certificate in the platform CA trust store httpTarget.cxQueue =  cxQueue; //If no connection queue is specified, the connection will be sync + blocking on the current thread httpTarget.txQueue =  txQueue; //If no send queue for the socket is specified one will be created internal to CTransport httpTarget.rxQueue =  rxQueue; //If no recv queue for the socket is specified one will be created internal to CTransport
+   httpTarget.ssl.ca =   NULL;            //CTransport will look for the certificate in the platform CA trust store httpTarget.ssl.method = CTSSL_TLS_1_2; //Optionally specify if TLS encryption is desired and what version httpTarget.cxQueue =  cxQueue; //If no connection queue is specified, the connection will be sync + blocking on the current thread httpTarget.txQueue =  txQueue; //If no send queue for the socket is specified one will be created internal to CTransport httpTarget.rxQueue =  rxQueue; //If no recv queue for the socket is specified one will be created internal to CTransport